mjrusso/mountain/README.md

 - `#include`
 - `#reference` (and its companion, `/reference`)

-A directive is metadata that is encoded inside of Fountain note.
+A directive is metadata that is encoded inside of a Fountain note.
 (Fountain does not currently have first-class support for metadata.)

 `#include` enables a Fountain document to reference another Fountain document.

-`#reference ... /reference` is used to wrap a document thta has been inline `#include`d.
+`#reference ... /reference` is used to wrap a document that has been inline `#include`'d.

-(Examples are available in the following tutorial.)
+(Examples are available in the tutorial, below.)

 ## Installation